AshRouth/SOC/_motions/Alternative Dispute Resolutions Committee Report.markdown

 Disputes and Complaints Referral Group (DCRG), which could not proceed to mediation either because parties did not agree to it, or someone resigned from the party.
-We received one self!referral, which is open at the time of writing.
+We received one self-referral, which is open at the time of writing.

 ### Complaints Summary